ebaligand/methylation_analysis_of_nanopore_data/README.md

 id_patient4  /path/toward/fast5/files/of/the/patient/with/id/is/id_patient4
 id_patient5  /path/toward/fast5/files/of/the/patient/with/id/is/id_patient5
 ```
-/!\ Warning : pay attention to the meaning of the slashes.
+/!\ Warning : pay attention of the slashes.
 This '/' is accepted, not that '\'.

 You can import this txt file into the server or create it directly in the server with the code below:
 ```bash